SURGroup/UQpy/docs/source/sampling/akmcs.rst

 As with the standard U-function, :class:`.AdaptiveKriging` with the weighted U-function iterates until :math:`\min(U(\mathbf{x})) > \epsilon_u` (the same stopping criterion as the U-function).

+The :class:`.WeightedUFunction` class is imported using the following command:

+>>> from UQpy.sampling.adaptive_kriging_functions.WeightedUFunction import WeightedUFunction

 .. autoclass:: UQpy.sampling.WeightedUFunction

 Expected Feasibility Function